-To ease the burden of deploying and managing complex applications, many development teams rely on the benefits of container technology.
-Containers group all necessary dependencies within one package.
+To simplify deploying and managing complex applications, many development teams rely on the benefits of container technology.
+Containers group dependencies into one package.
 They are portable, fast, secure, scalable, and easy to manage, making them the primary choice over traditional VMs.

 To scale containers, you need a container orchestration tool like Docker Swarm or Kubernetes.
-Both these tools provide a framework for managing multiple containers.
-Both have advantages and disadvantages, and each has a different focus, or purpose.
+Both tools provide a framework for managing multiple containers, and each has its own strengths, weaknesses, and specific focus.

-In this article, we examine Docker Swarm and Kubernetes to help you identify which container orchestration tool is best for your organization.
+In this article, we compare Docker Swarm and Kubernetes to help you decide which container orchestration tool is best for your organization.

 Docker Swarm

-Docker Swarm is an open-source container orchestration platform built and maintained by Docker.
+Docker Swarm is an open source container orchestration platform built and maintained by Docker.
 Under the hood, Docker Swarm converts multiple Docker instances into a single virtual host.
-A Docker Swarm cluster generally contains three items:
+A Docker Swarm cluster usually contains three items:

 1. Nodes